 Edge Computing enables systems to perform data processing at the edge of the network, near the source of the data.
 This reduces the communications bandwidth needed between sensors and the central data center by performing analytics and knowledge generation at or near the source of the data.
 The Internet of Things (IoT) service gateway model, running enterprise-level software stacks and operating on the edge of an IoT deployment as an aggregator and controller, provides the best foundation for Edge Computing solutions.

-Eurotech’s Everyware Software Framework (ESF) is a commercial, enterprise-ready edition of Eclipse Kura, the open source Java/OSGi Edge Computing Platform for IoT gateways.
+Eurotech’s Everyware Software Framework (ESF) is a commercial, enterprise-ready edition of Eclipse Kura, the open source Java/OSGi IoT Edge Framework for IoT gateways.
 Distributed and supported by Eurotech, ESF enhances Eclipse Kura with premium features around advanced security, diagnostics, provisioning, remote access and full integration with Everyware Cloud, Eurotech’s IoT Integration Platform.

-The ESF Edge Computing Platform enables developers to:
+The ESF IoT Edge Framework enables developers to: